-CO-OP FOUNDATION - FUTURE COMMUNITIES FUND Monday 16 June 2025 The aim of the Future Communities Fund is to fund organisations which are directly supporting young people to move on from the justice system, in ways that help them to fulfil their potential.
+CO-OP FOUNDATION - FUTURE COMMUNITIES FUND The aim of the Future Communities Fund is to fund organisations which are directly supporting young people to move on from the justice system, in ways that help them to fulfil their potential.
 This next round will continue the priorities of the first round of funding, which focused on diverse, equitable and inclusive organisations and organisations that prioritise youth activism, shared power and transparent governance.
 Building on these priorities, Future Communities Fund Round 2 will also focus on a further strategic priority: 'safer communities'.
 ESSENTIA FOUNDATION 6 June 2025 (for decisions by 15 August) The Essentia Foundation provides financial support to charities and community groups that improve the health and wellbeing of young people and increase opportunities for training, enhancing learning, upskilling, and developing career opportunities.
-FIRSPORT: THE SOCIAL INNOVATION CHALLENGE Expressions of Interest are open The Social Innovation Challenge (SIC) is a grant-funding and support programme that seeks innovative solutions to the most pressing challenges of our times.
+CHALLENGE Expressions of Interest are open 1 July - 28 August: Application period The Social Innovation Challenge (SIC) is a grant-funding and support programme that seeks innovative solutions to the most pressing challenges of our times.
 The winner will receive a £50,000 grant and tailored support for the duration of their award to help them kick-start their solution.
 The other finalists will receive £25,000 each, in addition to signposting or introductions to alternative sources of funding or capacity-building programmes.
 Eligible applications addressing any one of the following four themes: Eradicating child poverty: innovative ideas which help the families of children living in deep poverty increase their long-term wellbeing and economic resilience.
 Growing the economy: projects providing innovative routes to meaningful employment for individuals facing significant barriers (such as disability, stigma or discrimination).
 Tackling the climate emergency: projects proposing innovative ways of reducing reliance on fossil fuels or delivering regenerative environmental solutions (such as increasing biodiversity, improving soil health or addressing water pollution).
 Ensuring high quality and sustainable public services: ideas that alleviate pressure on essential services by offering support to those who need it most, through innovative means.
-JOSEPH ROWNTREE CHARITABLE TRUST - POWER AND ACCOUNTABILITY Register for an account by Monday, August 18 2025 The JRCT want to support people to create a world in which power is more equally shared, and in which powerful institutions are responsive and accountable to wider society and aligned with the long-term public interest.
-Their funding priorities are: • Strengthening corporate accountability • Strengthening democratic accountability Application deadline: 10am on Encouraging responsible media You must register for an account by Monday, August 18 2025.
+CHARITABLE TRUST - - The JRCT want to support people to create a world in which power is more equally shared, and in which powerful institutions are responsive and accountable to wider society and aligned with the long-term public interest.
+Their funding priorities are: Strengthening corporate accountability Strengthening democratic accountability Encouraging responsible media deadline: 10am on You must register for an account by Monday, August 18 2025.